paulhill/swagger-n/README.md

-swaggerN
+swagger-n
 ========

-swaggerN is a very simple express 4.x routing middleware that takes a swagger 2.x specification and a mapping of operationId to handler function and configures express routes.
+swagger-n is a very simple express 4.x routing middleware that takes a swagger 2.x specification and a mapping of operationId to handler function and configures express routes.

-swaggerN casts parameters defined in the swagger specification to the appropriate types and exposes them at req.swagger
+swagger-n casts parameters defined in the swagger specification to the appropriate types and exposes them at req.swagger

 Like so: